e-gov/GOVSSO/TechnicalSpecification.md

 | sid | `"sid": "f5ab396c-1490-4042-b073-ae8e003c7258"` |  Session ID - String identifier for a GOVSSO session.
 To and RP, This represents a session of a User Agent or device for a logged-in End-User.
 Different sid values are used to identify distinct sessions at GOVSSO. |
 | auth_time | `"auth_time": 1591709810` |  The time of successful authentication of the user in GOVSSO.
 In the Unix _epoch_ format. |

-Identitiy token may consist other OpenID Connect protocol based fields that are not supported in GOVSSO.
+Identity token may consist other OpenID Connect protocol based fields that are not supported in GOVSSO.

-### Logout token
+### 5.2 Logout token

 GOVSSO sends a JWT similar to an ID Token to client applications called a Logout Token to request that they log out a GOVSSO session or user.
 The token issuer is GOVSSO and the audience is the client application.
 Upon receiving a logout token the client application is expected to validate the token to make sure that it is a valid logout request.
 In case the token is valid the client application session (session between client application and user agent) must be ended.